-The weekend brought many other tragic crashes for teens and heartbreak to many families.
+The weekend brought many other tragic crashes for teen drivers and heartbreak to many families.
 In Mississippi, two teens were killed after a one-vehicle crash, and in Ohio, two high school seniors were killed in a car crash after their vehicle left the roadway and struck a tree.
 In Illinois, prom night turned deadly with two people, including an 18-year-old, killed in an auto crash on his way home from an after-prom party.

 The danger of car crashes continues throughout the summer months.
 With teens off from school over the summer, they will be driving more with their friends and may be at risk for distraction.
 Holidays, including Memorial Day and the Fourth of July, also see an increase in crashes.